evanxd/contextual-rag/README.md

     ```

 3.  **Prepare your data**:
-    Place your text document (e.g., `romance-of-the-three-kingdoms.txt`) in the project root directory.
+    Place your text document (e.g., `romance-of-the-three-kingdoms.txt` from https://www.gutenberg.org/ebooks/23950) in the project root directory.
 The `main.py` script is configured to index `romance-of-the-three-kingdoms.txt` by default.

 4.  **Set up Google API Key**:
     Create a `.env` file in the project root and add your Google API Key: